Filtering

 }

-You can use this where aggregation on both the node and edge of a relationship.
+The Neo4j GraphQL Library offers an aggregation key inside the where argument of each relationship.
+You can use it both on the node and edge of a relationship.

-Find the posts where the number of likes are greater than 5
+1. Find posts where the number of likes are greater than 5

 name: String